ECUH Foundation | Children's | College of Nursing

 Martin and Melissa Anderson, longtime supporters of the ECU Health Foundation, are making a difference in the lives of others through their commitment and passion for philanthropy and service.
 Through the years, the Andersons have supported the efforts of James and Connie Maynard Children’s Hospital at ECU Health Medical Center and the College of Nursing at East Carolina University.
 Most recently, Martin and Melissa established a $250,000 endowment to benefit pediatric cardiology patients and clinicians at Maynard Children’s Hospital.

-The Anna-Gray Anderson and Family Pediatric Cardiology Endowment, named in honor of their daughter, Anna-Gray, will primarily support opportunities for pediatric cardiology patients to attend Camp WholeHeart, a weekend camp designed for children living with congenital heart defects.
+The Anna-Gray Anderson and Family Pediatric Cardiology Endowment, named in honor of their daughter, Anna-Gray, will provide programmatic and capital support with funding priority given to support Camp WholeHeart, a weekend camp designed for children living with congenital heart defects.
 Anna-Gray herself was once a pediatric cardiology patient at Maynard Children’s Hospital and, today, is a healthy 27-year-old living in Colorado.

 Filled with gratitude for the lifesaving care and compassion their family received more than two decades ago, the Andersons created this endowment as a way to give back and ensure other children and families across eastern North Carolina receive the same specialized care and support that meant so much to them.
 Their gift reflects not only their appreciation, but also their deep commitment to advancing pediatric health care in the region they proudly call home.